prody/ProDy/doc/examples/select/contacts.rst

 We see that inhibitor molecule contains 33 atoms.

-Now, let's say that we want protein atoms that are within 4 angstrom of the inhibitor.
+Now we have two different atom groups, and we want protein atoms that are within 4 angstrom of the inhibitor.

 >>> contacts = protein.select('within 4 of inhibitor', inhibitor=inhibitor)
 >>> contacts
 <Selection: "index 227 to 22...56 to 1356 1358" from Copy of 1zz2 selection "protein" (50 atoms; 1 coordinate sets, active set index: 0)>

 We found that 50 protein atoms are contacting with the inhibitor.
+In this case, we passed the atom group *inhibitor* as a keyword argument to the selection function.
+Note that the keyword must match that is used in the selection string.

 Composite contact selections
 -------------------------------------------------------------------------------